jupyter/governance/conduct/conduct_enforcement.md

 * Whether this is an ongoing situation, and there is a threat to anyone's physical safety.

-This information will be collected in writing, and whenever possible the group's deliberations will be recorded and retained (i.e. chat transcripts, email discussions, recorded voice conversations, etc).
+This information will be collected in writing, and whenever possible the group's deliberations will be recorded and retained (i.e. chat transcripts, email discussions, recorded conference calls, summaries of voice conversations, etc).

 It is important to retain an archive of all activities of this committee to ensure consistency in behavior and provide institutional memory for the project.
 To assist in this, the default channel of discussion for this committee will be a private mailing list accessible to current and future members of the committee as well as members of the Steering Council upon justified request.
-Only in exceptional circumstances should the committee deliberate outside this list (e.g. if a committee member is the target of a report).
-In such cases, it should still provide a suitable summary of the discussion to the list.
+If the Committee finds the need to use off-list communications (e.g. phone calls for early/rapid response), it should in all cases summarize these back to the list so there's a good record of the process.

 The Code of Conduct Committee should aim to have a resolution agreed upon within one week.
 In the event that a resolution can't be determined in that time, the